One Program – Two Projects

 The Roots Local Food Share also plays a role in reducing food miles and green house gas emissions.
 Food Miles represent the distance our food travels from point of production to point of consumption and the environmental impact it takes to get it there.
 Since its inception in 2007, Roots volunteers have distributed over 36,000 pounds of donated fresh produce to local food assistance facilities, mainly through environmentally friendly bicycle deliveries.
 Help us surpass last year’s donations by growing a little extra in your garden or by lending a hand as a volunteer.

-This year the Community Roots Gathering Garden will be the hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
-Participants will gain experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting as well as marketing strategies, customer service and money handling for the food they will be growing to sell.
+This year the Community Roots Gathering Garden is serving as a hands-on classroom for a number of interns participating in the Work Ready Program, a 5-step employment readiness training program for at-risk youth administered by Crosswalk North Idaho (formerly Project Safe Place).
+Participants are gaining experience in various organic growing practices, water conservation, tool safety, soil remediation, seed selection and planting.

-Plans are in the works to erect a large hoop house, build raised beds, compost bins, develop a pond to teach water ecology, plant berry bushes, augment the soil to increase fertility and generally nurture a long neglected piece of ground back to health and productivity.
+Our volunteers have been busy this year building raised beds, compost bins, planting, augmenting the soil to increase fertility and generally nurture a long neglected piece of ground back to health and productivity.

-The Gathering Garden is an all-volunteer effort and if you would like to join in the fun, make a donation of time or materials or give a monetary contribution, call the KEA office ( 208) 667-9093 and find out how you can be one of the “many hands that make work light.”
+With the Gathering Garden being an all volunteer effort we are always in need of additional help – planting, weeding, watering, teaching – as “many hands make work light.”
+If you would like to join in the fun, make a donation of time or materials or give a monetary contribution, call the KEA office ( 208) 667-9093 or email firstname.lastname@example.org.